 4. Personal Information Prevention Planning:

-The number one and most important issue to address with your child is the amount of personal information they share online.
-Getting your child to practice minimal release of their name, contact information, photographs and passwords to their social sites is highly desirable.
-If I were to make an approximation of the several hundred articles I’ve read on internet safety and cyber security, 99% percent of them list restriction of sharing personal information online being vital to internet safety.
+The most important issue to address with your child is the amount of personal information they share online.
+Getting your child to practice minimal release of their name, contact information, photographs, and passwords to their social sites is highly desirable.
+If I were to make an approximation of the several hundred articles I’ve read on internet safety and cyber security, 99% of them list restricting sharing of personal information online as vital to internet safety.

-The number one and most important issue to address with your child is the amount of personal information they share online.
-Getting your child to practice minimal release of their name, contact information, photographs and passwords to their social sites is highly desirable.
-If I were to make an approximation of the several hundred articles I’ve read on internet safety and cyber security, 99% percent of them list restriction of sharing personal information online being vital to internet safety.
+The most important issue to address with your child is the amount of personal information they share online.
+Getting your child to practice minimal release of their name, contact information, photographs, and passwords to their social sites is highly desirable.
+If I were to make an approximation of the several hundred articles I’ve read on internet safety and cyber security, 99% of them list restricting sharing of personal information online as vital to internet safety.

 RELATED ARTICLES :